fdebrus/bmw-cardata-info-card/README.md

 <p style="text-align: justify;">Basic options can be configured in the GUI editor.
 This card also offers optional advanced features for enhanced customization.
 You can enable a slideshow to display images of your car, with the ability to swipe sideways to navigate between images.
 The images can be uploaded directly to HA instance within editor.
 Additionally, you can display the car's position on a map along with the generated address.</p>

 > [!TIP]
-> For the best quality images of your vehicle, use the [Mercedes-Benz API service](https://developer.mercedes-benz.com/products/vehicle_images/docs#) to download them.
-You can find the Python script for downloading images [here](https://gist.github.com/ngocjohn/b1c1f3730cc6f7079ae0d2b3bddd57ad).
+> For the best quality images of your vehicle, use high-resolution BMW media shots or your own transparent-background photos sized around 500px wide for optimal rendering.

 <p align="center">
   <a href="./assets/card-ui-editor.gif">